MDHSRobotics/Test_Shuffleboard1/README.md

 ## Known Problem
 * The .withProperties modifier for widgets is not working.
 For example, setting the min and max values for a NumberBar is ignored.
 * Displaying the state of the command scheduler is not working.
 According to the documentation, you just have to add the Scheduler.getInstance to a widget but that is not working.
 Curiously, it doesn't work for the SmarDashboard either.
+* The layout of the widgets and their properties are cached so it's a bit tedious having to close and re-open the Shuffleboard app whenever you make a change.
+There might be a way to clear this at startup to avoid this.